LinkinSky/YouTube-Automate/README.md

 A simple Chrome extension that automates actions, making your viewing experience smoother.

 ## Features
-- Automatically detects and clicks the "Jump ahead" button (YouTube Premium feature).
+- Auto Jump Ahead: Automatically detects and clicks the "Jump ahead" button (YouTube Premium feature).
+- Auto Next Short: Automatically moves to the next short.

 ## Installation
 1. Download the code as a ZIP file.